spencerthayer/2024-Election-Polling-Analysis/readme.md

 ## Conclusion

-By meticulously integrating multiple data sources and applying a comprehensive set of weighting factors, this project offers a detailed and accurate analysis of presidential polling data.
+By meticulously integrating multiple data sources and applying a comprehensive set of weighting factors—including the enhanced State Rank Weight that incorporates current forecasts—this project offers a detailed and accurate analysis of presidential polling data.
 The consideration of factors such as pollster quality, sample size, partisanship, population type, and state significance ensures that the adjusted poll results provide a realistic reflection of the electoral landscape.

 **Key Strengths**:

 - **Robust Methodology**: The use of mathematical models and justifiable weighting mechanisms enhances the credibility of the analysis.
+- **Incorporation of Current Forecasts**: By integrating FiveThirtyEight's forecast data into the State Rank Weight, the model stays updated with the latest electoral dynamics.
 - **Customizability**: Users can adjust parameters to explore different analytical perspectives or to align with specific research questions.
 - **Interactivity**: The Streamlit app provides a user-friendly interface, making the analysis accessible to a broader audience.